jack-blackson/ioBroker.meteoalarm/README.md

 This adapter is pulling weather alarms from meteoalarm.eu, which includes wind, snow, rain, high and low temperature,etc. This information is available in local language and for detailed regions.

 ## How to use it
+There are two options how you can get the link to retrieve the meteoalarm information.

+Option 1: Choose your country, then press "load region", and then choose the region.
+The xml is then filled automatically.
+Just press save and you are ready.

-Please go to http://meteoalarm.eu and choose your region.
+Option 2: Go to http://meteoalarm.eu and choose your region.
 Then go to the RSS symbol on the top right side, do a right click and copy the link.
 This is the link which you please add to the setup of the adapter.

 ![Logo](screenshot.png)